Symbolic Abstractions of Networked Control Systems: Systems Approximate Equivalence Notions

-It can be readily seen that the notions of approximate (bi)simulation relation and of alternating approximate (bi)simulation relation coincide when the systems involved are deterministic, as in Definition \ref{system}.
+It can be readily seen that the notions of approximate (bi)simulation relation and of alternating approximate (bi)simulation relation coincide when the systems involved are deterministic, in the sense of Definition \ref{system}.